bendelv/B3_LSDS/README.md

 1. ~~implement single blockchain.~~
 2. implement broadcast system.
 (Beniboy)
 3. implement set of transaction as merkel tree.
 (Pierre)
 4. implement unit tests.
+(ALL)
 5. run test with 51% of the network.
 6. Implement API.
 (Alex)
 7. Add timestamp to each transaction to know which key is the oldest.
+(Pierre)
 8. Table containing key values (but how to protect it from hacker)